 At UCW Vancouver, we pledge to support you every step of the way with student services staff who will answer any questions you may have.
 They’ll provide you with resume advice and even help you prepare for job interviews.

 Student Life and Student Committee Events, such as holiday parties, end-of-term socials, movie nights, and much more.

-For on-campus and online program fees for domestic and international students, please visit our Tuition Fees webpage.
+For more details, please visit our Tuition Fees webpage.